arnoson/kirby-stats/README.md

 ## Advanced Usage

-If you want more control, you can also call the tracking endpoints manually instead of including the provided script, for example if you are using an SPA-setup.
-It is import that you always call both `page` and `site` endpoints for each page visit.
+If you want more control, you can also call the tracking endpoints manually instead of including the provided script.
+Always call both `page` and `site` endpoints for each page visit.
 Have a look at the [provided script](https://github.com/arnoson/kirby-stats/tree/main/src/stats.ts) for more details.

 ```js
 const path = location.pathname.replace(/^\//, '') // remove leading slash